radiantlogic-v8/documentation-new/documentation/sys-admin-guide/settings-tab.md

 Figure 19: Duplicate Identity Removal Settings

-><span style="color:red">**IMPORTANT NOTES: <br>The identity attribute selected, must satisfy the following requirements:
+>[!warning] <br>The identity attribute selected, must satisfy the following requirements:
 <br>Single-valued <br>Represent an identity (sAMAccountName, employeeID, etc...) <br>If the attribute is not present in an entry, the entry is returned. <br>If no suffix is specified, this identity attribute applies to the whole server search response.<br>The RadiantOne service must be restarted after changing these parameters. <br>Any search response returned by RadiantOne (below the specified starting suffix) checks if another entry with the same attribute/value has already been returned.
-If an entry with the same identity attribute value has been returned, then others are not returned.**
+If an entry with the same identity attribute value has been returned, then others are not returned.

 ![One Entry for Laura is Returned with Duplicate Identity Removal Rules Enabled](Media/Image3.56.jpg)